Visit North Devon

 Some of the towns and villages that fall within the Area of Outstanding Natural Beauty (AONB) include (heading from south-west to north-east): Welcombe; Hartland; the pedestrian harbour village at Clovelly; the established resort at Westward Ho!, the popular and extensive sandy beach at Saunton; the surfing beach at Croyde; Georgeham; Mortehoe; Lee Bay and Combe Martin.
 There are many others just waiting to be discovered both in the AONB and along its southern edge into the rest of Devon.

-Map of North Devon and places nearby
+Map of North Devon and places to visit

 North Devon places to visit